benc-uk/dapr-store/README.md

 - 9003 - Users service
 - 9004 - Order processing service
 - 8000 - Frontend host

+## Dapr Components

+The application requires the follow Dapr components for operation:

+- A state store component, with a name `statestore` (this is the default name and can be changed)
+- A pub/sub component, with a name `pubsub` (this is the default name and can be changed)

+When working locally with Dapr these components with these names are deployed by default (i.e. when running `dapr init`), and backed by a Redis container, so no extra configuration or work is required.

+When deploying to Kubernetes the Redis state provider needs to stood up, Helm is an easy way to do this, see [deploy/readme.md](deploy/readme.md).
+The Dapr Store Helm chart then will install the relevant Dapr component definitions `statestore` and `pubsub` to use this Redis instance

+### Optional Components

+There are two optional components used by the orders service.
+See the [components/readme.md](components/readme.md) for details on settng these up.

 # Roadmap & known issues